m0r4a/Local-network-switching/README.md

 Fa0/1       Desg FWD 19        128.1    P2p
 ```

-Where you can see in the third line of the “Root ID¨” section that this is the “Bridge root” or the main root switch.
+Where you can see in the third line of the “Root ID” section that this is the “Bridge root” or the main root switch.

 # 8. LAN switches secondary switch